Martin's Park

-Martin’s Park (located in Children’s Wharf Park) is channel-side park with tables features a giant Hood milk bottle & views of the Tea Party Ship.
+Martin’s Park (Martin Richard Playground) is channel-side park located in the Seaport neighborhood.
+The park with tables features a giant Hood milk bottle & views of the Tea Party Ship.
 The park honors the youngest victim of the Boston Marathon bombings, Martin Richard.
 The park has many inventive structures, and an inclusive play space with opportunities for children of all abilities to experience discovery and exploration.
-It also has many natural materials including plants, stone, and wood.
+Martin’s Park also has many natural materials including plants, stone, and wood.

 This Park is Best For: